atlanmod/NeoEMF/DevGuide.md

 Except for the cases enumerated below, the Java source code should follow Google's Style Guide: <http://google-styleguide.googlecode.com/svn/trunk/javaguide.html>

 ### Method names
-Part of the source code is meant to be specialized by automatically-generated code.
+Part of the source code is meant to be specialized by automatically generated code.
 To avoid naming conflicts, classes that belong to the `emf.ecore` hierarchy should avoid standard *Getter* and *Setter* names.

 For instance, access methods for an attribute named `foo` should be: